 Predict what will happen in each soil system.
 Then watch and record what happens as the solution passes through the soil.
 Observe the water that runs through and drips into the bottom of the bottles.
 Reflect on what is different in each of the soil systems and why.
 What did you discover?

 Activity 5 – Soil Testing

-Plants need soil that has nitrogen (N), phosphorus (P), and potash (K) to grow.
-Phosphorus is essential for healthy roots.
-Nitrogen creates green leaves, and potash is essential for fruit and flower development.
-Plants require the correct pH level, or amount of hydrogen, to access the Nitrogen, Phosphorus and Potash.
+Plants need food (or nutrients) to grow.
+Plants need soil that has Nitrogen (N), Phosphorus (P), and Potash (K) to grow, just as we need food with vitamins, minerals, carbohydrates, and protein.
+Phosphorus is essential for healthy roots, seed and fruit development.
+Nitrogen creates green leaves, and Potash is essential for fruit and flower development.
+Plants require the correct pH level to access the Nitrogen, Phosphorus and Potash.
 Different plants require different pH levels so we test our soils to understand the pH level.
 If the pH level is too low (or acidic) we can enhance the soil with more nutrients. pH is measured on a scale of 1 to 14 with a measurement of 7.0 being neutral.
 A number below 7 is acidic (sour) and above 7 is alkaline (sweet).
 Most plants thrive between 6.2 and 7.2pH.
 If the soil is too acidic, the nutrients will be drained away as water flows through the soil.
 To reduce the acidity, you may mix in some lime.
 If the soil is too base or alkaline, or in other words, if there is not enough acid, then nutrients will not dissolve quickly enough to be taken up by plant roots.
 To reduce the alkalinity of soil, you can add some sulfur.
 To test the soil, you will need a Soil Testing Kit.
-Soil testing kits are available on line and at your nearest hardware store.
+Soil testing kits are available online or at your nearest hardware or gardening store.
 The simplest test has four glass tubes or vials with different colored lids and different colored tablets.
-While The best time to test your soil is in the spring before planting, or after the fall harvest.
-It is also important to test dry soil rather than wet.
+While the best time to test your soil is in the spring before planting, or after the fall harvest, it is also important to test dry soil rather than wet unless it is part of a soil testing kit.